Philosophy of Ministry

 The children’s ministry is to supplement the home environment by providing peer fellowship and additional role models for the children.
 This ministry and the small groups are to assist the parents in teaching and training their children.

 Witness is the duty of all.
 Evangelism is the calling of some and the gift of some.
 For all we emphasize the possibility of bold witness through work, friendship and caring.

 Those who have a desire for particular evangelistic projects are encouraged to carry them out in consultation with the leaders and with the cooperation of others in the body similarly called.
 Those with evangelistic gifts also provide stimulus and role models for the whole community.

 A community is a body of persons who have a common life.
 The purpose of the community is to sustain and enhance the shared life.
-Our community aims to provide all that is necessary to sustain the life of Christ in the believers and to express the presence of the Kingdom of God.
+Our community aims to provide all that as necessary to sustain the life of Christ in the believers and to express the presence of the Kingdom of God.

 Our community life has five components.
 The first component is the whole body, which gathers at stated times for worship, prayer, and teaching.
-The second is the Cell groups, which meet at other times for sharing, prayer, Bible study and fellowship.
-Third is the family, which provides the model of Christ and the church, the sanctuary for the cell group, and hospitality and fellowship for singles, other families and ministries.
+The second is home groups, which meet at other times for sharing, prayer, Bible study and fellowship.
+Third is the family, which provides the model of Christ and the church, the sanctuary for the home group, and hospitality and fellowship for singles, other families and ministries.
 Fourth is the individual believer who is the living stone being discipled and built up, sharing and being built in and serving and being built upon as the community grows.
 Fifth is the ministry group composed of those of various gifts who share a common calling to serve in a particular way.

 Family hospitality is the most basic unit of fellowship and always needs encouragement.